AwakenWilson3961/AwakenWilson3961.github.io/README.md

 - Enhanced CSS and HTML were added
 - Website is currently in version 2

-OUTDATED/NO LONGER UPDATING
+# OUTDATED/NO LONGER UPDATING

-This was a stage where I wasn't really familiar with HTML and CSS, I honestly was just looking at opensource projects online and trying to replicate them.
-This was more of a learning experience for me, it is not a project I am proud of.
-I will be either making a new website or revamping this one.
-Most likely the first option, after I finish taking web development at my college.
+I wasn't particularly comfortable with HTML and CSS at this point, so I was just looking at opensource projects online and attempting to copy them.
+This was more of a learning lesson for me than a project that I am pleased of.
+I'll either create a new website or redesign current one.
+After I finish my web programming course at college, I'll probably go with the first option.